jairus-m/mlops-du/assignments/movie-sentiment-aws/README.md

     ```

 ### Unit Tests:
 Note: Locally, you can also run unit tests via `task aws-dev:unit`.
 Unit tests in `tests/` do not need running services.
-They mock dependencies like the Kaggle dataset download, model training pipeline, Streamlit frontend imports, FastAPI backend, etc. to ensure core functionality works in isolation.
+They mock dependencies like the Kaggle dataset download, model training pipeline, Streamlit frontend imports, FastAPI backend, etc. to ensure core functionality of this application works in isolation.

 ## AWS Prod Deployment